 - Number of class or operation users

-As a rule, measures are largely subjective and depend on the knowledge of experts who make quantitative assessments of the attributes of the software’s components.
+As a rule, software quality assurance metrics measures are largely subjective and depend on the knowledge of experts who make quantitative assessments of the attributes of the software’s components.

 Based on these attributes, you can calculate the programming time, the level of the program (structuring and quality) and the programming language (abstractions of language tools and focus on the problem), etc.

-Process metrics can be development time, a number of errors found during the testing phase, etc. In practice, the following process metrics are used:
+Process metrics can be development time, the number of errors found during the testing phase, etc. In practice, the following process metrics are used:

 - Total development time and separate time for each stage